mcgurgu/vagrant-delphix/README.md

 **WARNING**

-Destroying the virtual machine also **deletes** all VDBs and dSources that are provisioned on the virtual machine !!
+Destroying the virtual machine **deletes** all VDBs and dSources that are provisioned on the virtual machine !!

 ### Installation